openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 Introduction
 ------------

-Welcome to Area estimation with SEPAL and CEO!

 In this article, you will learn how to perform area estimation for land use/land cover and two-date change detection classifications.
 We will use sample-based approaches to area estimation.
-This approach is preferred over pixel-counting methods because all maps have errors (e.g. maps derived from land cover/land use classifications may have errors due to pixel mixing, or noise in the input data).
+This approach is preferred over pixel-counting methods because all maps have errors (e.g. maps derived from land cover/land use classifications may have errors due to pixel mixing or noise in the input data).
 Using pixel-counting methods will produce biased estimates of area; you cannot tell whether these are overestimates or underestimates.
 Sample-based approaches create unbiased estimates of area and the error associated with your map.

 The goal of this article is to teach you how to perform these tasks so that you can conduct your own area estimation for land use/land cover or change detection classifications.